Most use cases require some simple CRUD operations. And that was true even for a new API we built that is now used by one of our user-facing products.

 • Centralize insert and update logic to make it obvious

-• Having full control of the SQL queries since some of the background tasks have to be very optimized
+• Having complete control of the SQL queries since some of the background tasks have to be optimized

-So we ended up organizing the project by not using an ORM but instead implementing some structure and helpers to make CRUD operations as easy as possible.
+So we organized the project without an ORM, instead implementing a structure and helpers to make CRUD operations as easy as possible.

 Let’s jump into it